 Industry participants agree that, when inclement weather forces the FAA to reassign airport landing slots, incentives and property rights should be respected.
-We show that the FAA's Compression algorithm is incentive compatible, but fails to guarantee a form of property rights.
+We show that the FAA's Compression Algorithm is incentive compatible, but fails to guarantee a form of property rights.
 This is significant since these conditions were the motivation for introducing Compression a decade ago.
 We give an alternative mechanism that does satisfy these conditions.
-It has the flavor of Top Trading Cycle variants of Abdulkadiroğlu and Sönmez (1999) and Pápai (2000) for related but distinct models.
+It has the flavor of Top-trading Cycle variants of Abdulkadiroğlu and Sönmez (1999) and Papai (2000) for related but distinct models.
 Finally, both mechanisms may fail another condition: the incentive to vacate unusable landing slots.
-(JEL D45, D82, L93, L98, P14, R41)

 When inclement weather strikes an airport, the airport's landing schedule must be reconfigured.
 First, the allowed arrival rate of flights is reduced, creating a shortage of resources (arrival slots).
 Even after these slots are reallocated, subsequent flight cancelations and delays, made by airlines themselves, free up some of these slots, resulting in a situation of excess resources (newly vacated landing slots).
-To feasibly reallocate these excess resources, airlines must report certain information to a centralized planner (e.g., the Federal Aviation Administration (FAA) in the United States), who uses it to arrive at a final reassignment of flights to landing slots.
+The efficient reallocation of these excess resources requires airlines to report certain information to a centralized planner (e.g. the Federal Aviation Administration (FAA) in the U.S.), who uses it to arrive at a final reassignment of flights to landing slots.
 This environment yields a financially significant matching problem that has been studied from an operations and transportation perspective, but has been less studied from the perspective of formal mechanism design.1